 For example, a healthy 70-year-old man has a life expectancy of 14 years.
 If he is diagnosed with stage 4 mesothelioma, his life expectancy is reduced to two years.

-Mesothelioma prognosis is primarily based on the cancer’s average survival rates, which measure how long most people live with mesothelioma.
+Mesothelioma prognosis is primarily based on the cancer’s average survival rates.
+This measures how long most people live with mesothelioma.

 Survival rate is defined as the percent of people who survive a disease for a specified period of time, usually five years.

-The National Cancer Institute shows the five-year survival rate for mesothelioma was 9 percent between the years 2007 and 2013.
+The National Cancer Institute says the five-year survival rate for mesothelioma was 9 percent between 2007 and 2013.

 Following a diagnosis, it is important to receive a prognosis from a mesothelioma specialist.
-These doctors are highly trained and experienced in mesothelioma treatment and can more accurately predict how your diagnosis will affect your life span.
+These doctors are highly trained and experienced in mesothelioma treatment.
+They can more accurately predict how your diagnosis will affect your life span.

 The four types of mesothelioma affect your body in different ways.
 The exact type plays an important role in determining whether your prognosis will be good or bad.

 The prognosis for patients with pleural mesothelioma — the most common type — is not favorable.
 Research shows approximately 40 percent of patients survive for one year after diagnosis.
-Because the cancer forms in the lining of the lungs, tumors put pressure on the chest cavity, making it difficult to breath and potentially leading to pneumonia or congestive heart failure.
+Because the cancer forms in the lining of the lungs, tumors put pressure on the chest cavity.
+This makes it difficult to breath and may lead to pneumonia or congestive heart failure.

-Patients with peritoneal mesothelioma have a far better prognosis than those diagnosed with the pleural type.
-New treatments for peritoneal, such as heated chemotherapy, have improved the chance at long-term survival.
+Patients with peritoneal mesothelioma have a far better prognosis.
+New treatments for abdominal cancer, such as heated chemotherapy, have improved the chance of long-term survival.
 Around 50 percent of patients who undergo surgery with heated chemotherapy live longer than five years.

-Prognosis for pericardial mesothelioma is generally poor because of the location where the cancer develops — the lining of the heart.
+Prognosis for pericardial mesothelioma is generally poor.
 Around half of patients survive six months.
 Rare cases of five-year survival have been reported and usually involve treatment including surgery and chemotherapy.